Andrew-CC-Martin/sudoku-solver/README.md

   - more advanced version: allow updates, but show error state
 - can save current board state to local storage ✅
 - Will solve the whole board for you
 - Can put multiple numbers in each square.
-When > 1 nubmer in a square:
+When > 1 number in a square:
   - square is treated as empty for validation purposes
   - the numbers become much smaller
-- prevent original game squares from being deleted (so that solution is always correct based on intial conditions)
+- prevent original game squares from being deleted (so that solution is always correct based on intial conditions) ✅

 # Create React App auto-generated readme